-An oldie but goodie, Dreena’s Chickpea Ratatouille has a been a reader favorite for years!
-This is a whole foods plant-based recipe.
+An oldie but goodie, Dreena’s Chickpea Ratatouille has been a reader favorite for years!
+This is a whole food plant-based recipe.

 Anyone remember this Chickpea Ratatouille?